Bemboka Woolshed

 - Ilford Galerie Smooth Cotton Rag 310 gsm

-A timber-clad farm building sits raised on stumps in open paddock at Bemboka.
-Rusted corrugated iron roofing.
-A dead tree leans against the structure.
-Pines and rolling green hills fill the background.
+A timber-clad shed raised on stumps in open paddock.
+Rusted corrugated iron roof.
+Weatherboard walls.
+A dead tree leans against the near side.
+Pines in the middle distance.
+Rolling green hills across the background.
+Overcast light, even across the facade.

 Open edition